Hanabi-Live/hanabi-live/docs/SECURITY.md

 I am the only administrator for the website.
 This means that only I have the ability to mute users, ban users, and so forth.

-In the [Discord server](https://discord.gg/FADvkJp), any user with a "Community Leaders" role is considered a Discord administrator, and has the ability to delete messages, ban users, and so forth (in the Discord).
+In the [Discord server](https://discord.gg/FADvkJp), any user with a "Moderator" role is considered a Discord administrator, and has the ability to delete messages, ban users, and so forth (in the Discord).

 <br />